llun/fake-classname-loader/readme.md

 Generate class name from property or input similar to classnames-loader but not loading content or processing from actual content.

-This make test compilation for css faster.
+This make css compilation for testing faster.

 ### Installation